Northwest Arkansas Education Service Cooperative considers starting a regional robotics training center

-FARMINGTON -- A proposed regional effort to train both adults and high school students how to program, operate and fix advanced industrial robots met with interest from the board of the Northwest Arkansas Education Service Cooperative on Thursday.
+FARMINGTON -- A proposed regional effort to train adults and high school students in how to program, operate and fix advanced industrial robots was met with interest from the board of the Northwest Arkansas Education Service Cooperative on Thursday.

 Starlinda Sanders, career and technical education coordinator for the cooperative, presented the idea to the board at its meeting Thursday at the cooperative's headquarters in Farmington.